Bola-coder/FullStack-Todo-App/README.md

-#  A fullstack Todo List App with the ability to create, read, udate and delete todos.
+#  A fullstack Todo List App
+## Ability  to create, read, update and delete todos.
+## Ability to search for Todos

 ### Created using the MERN stack